-When reading the following please understand that whenever I use the word “morals” I am not referring to limited concepts based on any particular believe.
-I say this because we live in a world which confuses morality with ignorance.
+When reading the following please understand whenever I use the word “morals” I am not referring to limited concepts based on any particular belief.
+I emphasize this because we live in a world which confuses morality with ignorance.
 A world that confuses moral behavior with external behavior is seldom not interested on the truth and has a false idea of right and wrong.
 Morals are often confused with code of ethics or confuse with false ego.
-Code of ethics refer to conduct placed by outside sources, whether work or religion.
+Code of ethics refers to conduct placed by outside sources, whether work or religion.
 A code of ethics can or cannot be moral.
-Another example would be the confusion that because someone is part of a particular group; be it political or religious; that person has morals.
 The hard truth is that morality is clear cut about right and wrong, and is rooted on behavior not on code of ethics.
 A person could belong to any group and be immoral in their actions.
-I hope I have explained myself properly for you to properly understand the message I am trying to convey in this article; so let’s start….
+I hope I have explained myself properly in order for you to better understand the message I am trying to convey in this article; so let’s start….

 If it was pleasurable to be incarcerated or to give up all of our freedoms, would many of us choose to be in jail willfully?.
 This question may seem a bit absurd at first, however according to Aldous Huxley the question is not only valid but quite “on the money”.